napcs/lessonmd/README.md

 * Automatic linking of URLs.
 * Raw "pass-through" HTML.
 * Client-side highlighting of source code blocks with "copy to clipboard" functionality.
+* Notices (admonitions, like "tip", "warning", "note", and others.)

 It also has a few additional Markdown extensions for rendering commands and program output, as well as highlighting text.